PM vows to take Pakistan amongst top developed countries

 be adding electricity to the national grid.

-He said only a few years back the people were sick and tired of
+He said only a few years back the people were sick and

-endless power outages, unemployment, lawlessness and lack of
+tired of endless power outages, unemployment, lawlessness and

-investment.
+lack of investment.

 He said country’s railways network would be upgraded by

-an investment of billions.
+an investment of US 58 billion dollars.
+He said his government

-He said his government saved Rs168 billion in three power projects alone due to transparency and better management.
+saved Rs168 billion in three power projects alone due to

 He said his government had worked very hard to turn